-We are subject to taxation in the United States, Canada, Switzerland, Japan, Mexico, Brazil, Singapore, the United Kingdom, Hong Kong, Australia, China, France and Germany.
-With few exceptions, as of December 31, 2017, we are no longer subject to U.S. federal, state, local or foreign examinations by tax authorities for years before 2014.
+We are subject to taxation in the United States, Canada, Switzerland, Japan, Mexico, Brazil, Singapore, the United Kingdom, Hong Kong, Australia, China, France, Germany, the Netherlands and India.
+With few exceptions, as of December 31, 2018, we are no longer subject to U.S. federal, state, local or foreign examinations by tax authorities for years before 2015.

 As a result of the passage of H.R.
-1, originally known as the Tax Cuts and Jobs Act ("Tax Reform") in December 2017, the tax effected amounts of the deferred tax assets and liabilities decreased.
-A large portion of this change in the deferred tax balances will result in an offsetting change to the deferred tax asset valuation allowance and will not affect tax expense.
+1, originally known as the Tax Cuts and Jobs Act ("U.S. Tax Reform") in December 2017, the tax effected amounts of the deferred tax assets and liabilities decreased.
+A large portion of this change in the deferred tax balances resulted in an offsetting change to the deferred tax asset valuation allowance and did not affect tax expense.
 For the deferred tax liabilities that are not offset by changes to the valuation allowance, our net deferred tax liability was reduced by approximately \$3 million.
-We continue to evaluate the overall effect of U.S. Tax Reform on our business.

-As of December 31, 2017, 2016 and 2015, we did not have any unrecognized tax benefits.
+As of December 31, 2018, 2017 and 2016, we did not have any unrecognized tax benefits.

 We record penalties and interest relating to uncertain tax positions in the income tax provision line item in the consolidated statement of operations.
-No penalties or interest related to uncertain tax positions were recorded for the years ended December 31, 2017, 2016 or 2015.
-As of December 31, 2017 and 2016, we did not have a liability recorded for interest or potential penalties.
+No penalties or interest related to uncertain tax positions were recorded for the years ended December 31, 2018, 2017 or 2016.
+As of December 31, 2018 and 2017, we did not have a liability recorded for interest or potential penalties.